 - Strong community involvement and advocacy

-Our current program director, Dr. Edwin Zalneiritis (aka “Dr. Z”) has been program director since 1987!
-The University of Connecticut has trained 758 pediatricians who in turn have cared for over 2 million children.
+The University of Connecticut has trained pediatricians who have cared for over 2 million children.
 Our graduates are prominent members of our local and national communities (including our current department chairman).
-While many of our residents are from the New England area, we are proud to train residents from all over the United States.
+We are proud to train residents from all over the United States.
 Our residency program also has a partnership with Children’s Hospital of Iceland to train one pediatric resident each year.

-Our program is guided by recommendations from the Residency Advisory Committee (RAC) and the Pediatric Education Committee (PEC).
-RAC is an open forum for discussion of topics of concern to residents held one to two times per month.
+Our program is guided by recommendations from the Program Evaluation Committee (PEC).
 PEC is made up of residents, core faculty and led by the associate program directors.
 Proposals are presented by residents and/or faculty and this group makes recommendations for approval by the program director.
+Residents also have an opportunity to share concerns and recommendation at a business meeting with the chief residents held every block.
+We greatly value the input of our residents.
 Through these groups, as well as close personal interaction at all levels, the program continues to grow and change to meet the needs of residents.